Naga, Camarines Sur: Spanish colonial period

-Early discovery of Naga (1573-1579)
+Early discovery of Naga (1573–1579)

 Salcedo's expedition

 In July 1573, Governor-General Guido de Lavezaris ordered the first Spanish expedition into Southern Luzon.
 Led by conquistador Juan de Salcedo, they eventually landed in the settlement of Naga.
-Augustinian chronicler Fray Gaspar de San Agustin, detailed the amount of the barangay's native edifices to number 3,000, beyond Libon's 800.
+Augustinian chronicler Fray Gaspar de San Agustin, detailed the number of the barangay's native buildings to be 3,000, beyond Libon's 800.
 Disputedly, as San Agustin infamously inflated statistics beyond proportion, it was indicated in his report that "in the river of Vicol and Camarines which capital was the village of Naga and had one hundred thousand armed men excluding laborers and merchants."

-Juan de Salcedo (1549-1576) was a Spanish conquistador who led the first voyage into the Bicol peninsula.
+Juan de Salcedo (1549–1576) was a Spanish conquistador who led the first voyage into the Bicol peninsula.
 He was the grandson of famed conquistador Miguel López de Legazpi.

 Reporting Naga's craftsmanship in metallurgy and affluence from maritime trading afforded the establishment of a garrison and Bicol's first Catholic mission base, now the San Francisco Parish Church, formerly made of wood and hay; on the western bank of Naga's river.
 Three months after Salcedo's return to Manila with his 800 taels (400 grams) of gold, his garrison stationed in Naga hoarded a total of 2,800 taels (140 kilograms) of gold from the riverine district.

 Conquest of the Naga settlement

 In 1574, Doctor Francisco de Sande, in continuation of the archipelagic colonization, executed the military campaign to conquer the newly discovered polities in Southern Luzon.
-This contingent was led by Salcedo's most prominent field commanders: Captain Pedro de Chavez, Alferez Cristobal de Saldaña, Francisco Saavedra, and Esteban de Solis.
+This military contingent was led by Salcedo's most prominent commanders: Captain Pedro de Chavez, Alferez Cristobal de Saldaña, Francisco Saavedra, and Esteban de Solis.
 Armed with hundreds of soldiers and native allied warriors, the overall contingent departed Manila southbound and initially engaged with the hostile villages of Mambulao and Paracale, then, upon further incursions down south, Baao, Bula, and Naga.